 Upper GI series or barium swallow.
-This test looks at the organs of the top part of your digestive system.
+This test looks at the organs that make up the top part of your digestive system.
 It checks your esophagus, stomach, and the first part of your small intestine, called the duodenum.
 You will swallow a chalky fluid called barium.
 Barium coats the organs so that they can be seen on an X-ray.
-Then X-rays are taken to check your digestive organs.?
+Then X-rays are taken to check your digestive organs.

 Lower GI series or barium enema.
 This test checks your large intestine, including the colon and rectum.
 A thick, chalky fluid called barium is put into a tube.
 It is inserted into your rectum as an enema.
 Barium coats the organs so they can be seen on an X-ray.
 An X-ray of your belly will show any narrowed areas, called strictures.
 It will also show any blockages or other problems.

 CT scan.
 This test uses X-ray images to create a view of the intestine.
-It may be done with an IV and oral contrast.
+It may be done with IV or oral X-ray contrast.
 A type of CT scan called CT enterography looks at the intestine.

 MRI.
 This test uses a magnetic field and radio waves to create a view of the abdomen, pelvis, and intestine.
 It may be done with IV contrast and, in some cases, rectal contrast.

 Capsule endoscopy.
 For this test, you swallow a small pill (capsule) that is a video camera.
-It takes pictures of the small intestine.
-The capsule is passed naturally, and pictures from the monitor are evaluated on a computer.
+It takes pictures of the small intestine as it passes through.
+The capsule is passed naturally in your stool, and pictures from the monitor are evaluated on a computer.